top of page

 RACISM DRAINED THE POOL

 Rather than share the pool with the local black community, a number of towns instead chose to drain them, and in some cases backfill them with dirt, and pave them over with concrete (as examples, she cites Warren, Ohio, Montgomery, Alabama, and in West Virginia).
-Where did white people (who through their property taxes paid for the pool) take their children to swim?
+Where did white people (whose property taxes paid for the public pool) take their children to swim?
 To private clubs, where they paid for the privilege with stiff membership fees.
 She also finds a corollary between Jim Crow laws in the South, and the redlining of neighborhoods in the North; the objective of both is the same: to enforce segregation.

 PUBLIC EDUCATION

 Another example is public schools, where, in wealthy white communities (she sites Houston, Texas), white families refuse to send their children, choosing instead to send them to costly all-white private schools.
 The result is a generation of kids who feel superior and entitled, and ultimately unable to cope in a changing world.
-She writes, "Research reveals that racially diverse K--12 schools can provide better citizens--white students who feel a greater sense of civic engagement, who are more likely to consider friends and colleagues from different races as part of 'us' rather than 'them,' who will be more at ease in the multicolor future of America in which white people will no longer be the majority."
+She writes, "Research reveals that racially diverse K-12 schools can provide better citizens--white students who feel a greater sense of civic engagement, who are more likely to consider friends and colleagues from different races as part of 'us' rather than 'them,' who will be more at ease in the multicolor future of America in which white people will no longer be the majority."

 Another example, is government funding of higher education, such as the G.I.
 Bill, and publicly funded colleges (she cites City University of New York, and the University of California system of state colleges).
 The massive public investment wasn't considered charity; as individual states saw a return of three to four dollars back for every dollar it invested in public colleges.
 However, at some point law makers, from California to Washington D.C., yielded to short-sighted politics, and began cutting budgets, thereby shifting the cost of higher education onto students in the form of student loans.
 Such policies hurt black and white students equally, with high-interest loans that take several years--even decades--to pay off.

-SUBPRIME HOUSE LOANS
+SUBPRIME HOME LOANS

 Remember the global financial crisis of 2008?
-The cause was blamed on poor-lending practices (in the form of subprime loans) encouraged by the federal government's push to make home ownership easier for African Americans.
+The cause was blamed on poor-lending practices (in the form of subprime home loans) encouraged by the federal government's push to make home ownership easier for African Americans.
 The author presents statistics that reveal this was not the case at all.
 In fact, most of these subprime loans were not intended for first-time home buyers, but rather were loans designed to refinance existing home loans at a lower interest rate.
 Indeed, many disproportionally Black homeowners were targeted by aggressive mortgage brokers and lenders.
 An analysis conducted by the Wall Street Journal in 2007, revealed that the majority of subprime loans were sold to Black homeowners who could have qualified for less expensive prime loans.
 So, why would homeowners switch to subprime loans in the first place, when it meant higher monthly payments, refinance fees, plus a higher debt burden?
 The short answer is they were never informed.

 It turns out a number of these homeowners were making monthly payments and well on their way to paying off their home loan.
 However, when the economy went south, they could no longer make monthly payments and, as a result, lenders foreclosed and took their home.